mcantelon/express-template-override/README.md

 able to reference the original template and more easily upgrade the Express-driven application when new versions come out.

-It works by allowing a secondary views directory to override the main views directory if both directories contain a template file with the same name.
+It works by monkey-patching Express to allow a secondary views directory to override the main views directory if both directories contain a template file with the same name.

 Here's a sample setup: